ekzhang/fastseg/README.md

 - Load pretrained MobileNetV3 semantic segmentation models.
 - Easily generate hard segmentation labels or soft probabilities for street image scenes.
-- Evaluate MobileNetV3 models on Cityscapes or your own dataset.
+- Evaluate MobileNetV3 models on Cityscapes, or your own dataset.
 - Export models for production with ONNX.

 If you have any feature requests or questions, feel free to leave them as GitHub issues!